Ben Cruachan Dam Visitor Guide

-Although the dam itself is off-limits to visitors you can walk to it along a tarmacked road which offers superb views of the Argyll countryside.
+Although the dam itself is off-limits to visitors, it’s possible to see it close up by walking on a tarmacked road up the mountainside which offers superb views from start to finish.

 Overview

-A visit to Ben Cruachan (which isn’t actually a mountain – it’s a Munro) rewards walkers with some of the finest views in the Southern Highlands, especially if they make it to the very top of its summit and gaze down at the multitude of rocky satellites below.
+A visit to Ben Cruachan (which isn’t actually a mountain – it’s a Munro) rewards walkers with some of the finest views in the Southern Highlands, especially if they make it to the very top of its summit where they’ll find a spectacular 360° panorama.

 Ben Cruachan

-1: The walk to the dam is very scenic and quite easy-going.
-Pretty much anyone will be able to enjoy the stunning views across the Scottish Highlands from Ben Cruachan, no matter their level of fitness.
+1: The walk to Ben Cruachan Dam is quite easy-going and pretty much anyone will be able to enjoy the stunning views across the Scottish Highlands, no matter their level of fitness.

 2: There’s a lot to do in this part of Scotland other than climb mountains.
-Two sightseeing ideas are Bonawe Historic Iron Furnace to the west and Kilchurn Castle to the east.
+Two sightseeing ideas not far from the dam are Bonawe Historic Iron Furnace to the west and Kilchurn Castle to the east.

 1: The lower section of Ben Cruachan is quite boggy so if you want to explore beyond the dam I suggest wearing waterproof hiking boots (link to my favourite boots on Amazon).
 If you stick to the road you shouldn’t need much more than a rainproof jacket.